 This time is completely unscheduled with the exception of the continuity clinic, and residents are free to explore learning opportunities that expose them to new mentors or skills, complete an academic project or better prepare themselves for the careers that lay ahead.

 Longitudinal Second Site

 Primary care residents can opt to engage in a longitudinal second site during their ambulatory blocks in each academic year.
-Examples of longitudinal second sites include Women’s Health Procedures Clinic, Prison Health, Benson-Henry Institute for Mind Body Medicine and the Boston Health Care for the Homeless Program.
+Examples of longitudinal second sites include Women’s Health Procedures Clinic, Benson-Henry Institute for Mind Body Medicine and the Boston Health Care for the Homeless Program.

 Residents come together throughout the first and second years to process the emotions around practicing as a physician and harness the therapeutic potential of the doctor-patient relationship.